QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

 * For a review of the empirical evidence, see, for example, :cite:`benhabib2018skewed`.

-This suggests high concentrations of wealth amongst the richest households.
+This is consistent with high concentration of wealth amongst the richest households.

+It also gives us a way to quantify such concentration, in terms of the tail index.

-We will be interested in whether or not we can replicate Pareto tails from a relatively simple model.
+One question of interest is whether or not we can replicate Pareto tails from a relatively simple model.

 A Note on Assumptions
 ---------------------

-Clearly, the evolution of wealth for any given household depends on their savings behavior, and modeling such behavior will form an important part of this lecture series.
+The evolution of wealth for any given household depends on their savings behavior.

+Modeling such behavior will form an important part of this lecture series.

-However, in this particular lecture, we will be content with ad hoc (but plausible) savings rules.
+However, in this particular lecture, we will be content with rather ad hoc (but plausible) savings rules.

 We do this to more easily explore the implications of different specifications of income dynamics and investment returns.